2020 Pacific hurricane season: Tropical Depression Six-E

 A tropical wave, emerging off Africa on July 2, fractured over the western Atlantic several days later.
 The southern wave axis continued into the eastern Pacific, where its interaction with the monsoon trough resulted in the formation of an area of low pressure.
 This low failed to organize for a few days as it was hindered by strong northeasterly wind shear, and indeed it briefly opened up into a trough.
 On July 13, a burst of extremely deep convection led to the redevelopment of a new circulation, and the system organized into a tropical depression around 12:00 UTC that day.
 As the cyclone moved west-northwest away from Mexico, its associated convection waned, preventing the system from intensifying to a tropical storm.
 Instead, Tropical Depression Six-E dissipated into an open trough once again around 18:00 UTC on July 14.

-Unnamed tropical storm (Seven-E)
+Tropical Storm Seven-E

 A tropical wave left Africa on July 6 and emerged into the East Pacific on July 13.
 It moved west and steadily coalesced despite an environment of cool ocean waters and dry air.
 At 00:00 UTC on July 20, the disturbance organized into a tropical depression.
 In real time, the depression was not assessed to have intensified further.
 However, a post-season review of satellite wind data revealed that it briefly became a 40 mph tropical storm around the time it displayed a well-defined rainband in its western quadrant.
 This peak in intensity was short-lived as the system became devoid of deep convection; by 06:00 UTC on July 21, The system degenerated to a remnant low.
 The low then spun down and dissipated by 00:00 UTC on July 22.